AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 to the heart and not to the head --- to the feelings rather than to the taste. \* \* \* In all the pictures and scriptures of our Lord\'s history no reference is ever found to his sufferings or death.
-No gloomy subjects occur in the cycle of Christian art.\"[^86] Chrysostom says:
+No gloomy subjects occur in the cycle of Christian art.\"[^89]

-\"For this cause, too, the place itself is called a cemetery; that you may know that the dead laid there are not dead, but at rest and asleep.
-For before the coming of Christ death used to be called death, and not only so, but Hades, but after his coming and dying for the life of the world, death came to be called death no longer, but sleep and repose.\" The word cemeteries, dormitories, shows us that death was regarded as a state of repose and thus a condition of hope.
+**Chrysostom** says: \"For this cause, too, the place itself is called a cemetery; that you may know that the dead laid there are not dead, but at rest and asleep.
+For before the coming of Christ death used to be called death, and not only so, but Hades, but after his coming and dying for the life of the world, death came to be called death no longer, but sleep and repose.\"[^90] The word cemeteries, dormitories, shows us that death was regarded as a state of repose and thus a condition of hope.
 In fact, \"in this auspicious word," now for the first time applied to the tomb, there is manifest a sense of hope and immortality, the result of a new religion.
-A star had arisen on the borders of the grave, dispelling the horror of darkness which had hitherto reigned there; the prospect beyond was now cleared up, and so dazzling was the view of an \'eternal city sculptured in the sky, \' that numbers were found eager to rush through the gate of martyrdom, for the hope of entering its starry portals.\"[^87] Says
+A star had arisen on the borders of the grave, dispelling the horror of darkness which had hitherto reigned there; the prospect beyond was now cleared up, and so dazzling was the view of an \'eternal city sculptured in the sky, \' that numbers were found eager to rush through the gate of martyrdom, for the hope of entering its starry portals.\"[^91]

-Ruskin: \"Not a cross as a symbol in the Catacombs.
+Says **Ruskin**: \"Not a cross as a symbol in the Catacombs.
 The earliest certain Latin cross is on the tomb of the Empress Galla Placidia, AD 451.
 No picture of the crucifixion till the Ninth Century, nor any portable crucifix till long after.
 To the early Christians Christ was living, the one agonized hour was lost in the thought of his glory and triumph.
-The fall of theology and Christian thought dates from the error of dwelling upon his death instead of his life.\"[^88] Farrar adds: \"The symbols of the Catacombs, like every other indication of early teaching, show the glad, bright, loving character of the Christian faith.
-It was a religion of joy and not of gloom, of life and not of death, of tenderness not of severity. \* \* \* We see in them as in the acts of the apostles, that the keynotes of the music of the Christian life were \'exultation\' and
-\'simplicity.\' And how far superior in beauty and significance were these early Christian symbols to the meaningless and pagan broken columns and broken rosebuds and skulls and weeping women and inverted torches of our cemeteries.
+The fall of theology and Christian thought dates from the error of dwelling upon his death instead of his life.\"[^92]

+**Farrar** adds: \"The symbols of the Catacombs, like every other indication of early teaching, show the glad, bright, loving character of the Christian faith.
+It was a religion of joy and not of gloom, of life and not of death, of tenderness not of severity. \* \* \* We see in them as in the acts of the apostles, that the keynotes of the music of the Christian life were \'exultation\' and \'simplicity.\' And how far superior in beauty and significance were these early Christian symbols to the meaningless and pagan broken columns and broken rosebuds and skulls and weeping women and inverted torches of our cemeteries.
 We find in the Catacombs neither the cross of the fifth and sixth centuries, nor the crucifixes of the twelfth, nor the torches and martyrdoms of the seventeenth, nor the skeletons of the fifteenth, nor the cypresses and death\'s heads of the eighteenth.
-Instead of these the symbols of beauty, hope and peace.\"[^89]
+Instead of these the symbols of beauty, hope and peace.\"[^93]

-From AD 70, the date of the fall of Jerusalem, to about AD 150, there is very little Christian literature.
-It is only with Justin Martyr, who was executed AD 166, that there is any considerable literature of the church.
+From 70 AD, the date of the fall of Jerusalem, to about 150 AD, there is very little Christian literature.
+It is only with **Justin Martyr**, who was executed in 166 AD, that there is any considerable literature of the church.
 The fathers before Justin are \"shadows, formless phantoms, whose writings are uncertain and only partly genuine."
-Speaking of the scarcity of literature pertaining to those times and the changes experienced by Christianity, says Dean Stanley: \"No other change equally momentous has ever since affected its features, yet none has ever been so silent and secret.
+Speaking of the scarcity of literature pertaining to those times and the changes experienced by Christianity, says **Dean Stanley**: \"No other change equally momentous has ever since affected its features, yet none has ever been so silent and secret.
 The stream in that most critical moment of its passage from the everlasting hills to the plain below is lost to